adrianhopebailie/web-monetization/explainer.md

 ## Non-goals

 Online purchases.
-Web Monetization is intended to enable very small payments that can be performed with different levels of user consent to traditional e-commerce involving larger discreet payments..
+Web Monetization is intended to enable very small payments.
+This distinction is important because very small payments can be performed with different levels of user consent to larger payments such as those used in traditional e-commerce.

 ## Overview of the Flow